 NOTE: Installing Predator CNC Service v11, Predator Import Service v11 and Predator Export Service v11 on Windows XP requires Windows Installer v4.5 to be installed.
 Version 4.5 of Microsoft's Windows Installer can be downloaded from Microsoft via the following: Microsoft Windows Installer v4.5

-NOTE: Specific OEMs or large accounts that have highly customized editions of Windows may introduced specific compatibility issues with Predator applications.
+NOTE: Specific OEMs or large accounts that have highly customized editions of Windows may introduce specific compatibility issues with Predator applications.
+The most common reason is removal of a Windows specific feature that is utilized by a Predator application.

 Previous versions of Predator applications supported previous versions of Windows.
 Existing customers running Windows 3.1, Windows 95, Windows 98, Windows ME, Windows NT or Windows 2000 must upgrade to a newer OS prior to upgrading Predator.